Destination: India

 A whole day to get stuck into Periyar Wildlife Sanctuary, or a bottle of wine.
 For the former option, there are a huge range of wildlife-based activities; for the latter a number of hotels and eateries.
 Should one remain self-supporting come dusk, then even night treks can be arranged in the park.

-Heading north, a short ride takes us to the Marari Fisherman's Village beach resort.
+Heading north, a short ride takes us to the Marari Turtle Beach resort.
 The beach here is one of the cleanest, quietest and least spoiled on the whole coast and swimming in the warm waters, with the golden beach stretching the the horizon is a very special experience.

 Another chance for a quick dip in the morning, before a short afternoon ride takes us back to Cochin, where the remainder of the day can be spent wandering the hundreds of bars and restaurants, serving both traditional Keralan fare and international cuisine.